melihteke/Simple-Gmail-Sender/README.md

-Make sure to create application in your gmail account and enable 2step-MFA
+Ensure you create an application within your Gmail account and activate two-step verification (2FA) for enhanced security.

 ```sh
 https://myaccount.google.com/u/0/apppasswords